Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

-real-time application -- goals = high throughput, low latency communication between various clients that MAY be behind NATs or firewalls redeployment = can impact the service due to rebalancing etc. causing latency, connexions loss, etc. regions replication = improving availability, distribute the load, and enhance fault tolerance request deduplication requirements -- functional/behavioral = end user's basic facilities that the system should offer
+real-time application -- goals = high throughput, low latency communication between various clients that MAY be behind NATs or firewalls redeployment = can impact the service due to rebalancing etc. causing latency, connexions loss, etc. regions reliability -- organizational reliability continuum = absent -> reactive -> proactive -> strategic -> visionary / there is a significant cost associated with moving from one phase to another and a cost to remain very high on this curve.
+In our experience, being proactive is a healthy level to target and is ideal for most products https://cloud.google.com/blog/products/devops-sre/the-five-phases-of-organizational-reliability replication = improving availability, distribute the load, and enhance fault tolerance request deduplication requirements -- functional/behavioral = end user's basic facilities that the system should offer